jkrrrr/ArtMap-Helper/README.md

 This tool takes an image (image.png), and outputs a 32x32 (aspect ratio is maintained, so image might not always be 32x32, but will definitly be 32x[something]) image that conforms to the colour restrictions.

 # Usage

-1. Have the input image in the working directory named `"image.png"`
+1. Select the file using the button "Select image from file"
-2. Run `main.py`
+2. Convert the image into an artmap with the button "Calculate ArtMap"
-3. The output image will be named `preview.png`
+3. Save the image to a file with the button at the bottom labelled "Save to file"